 - vote ‘yes’ or ‘no’ for the proposal

-- object to the proposal being resolved without a meeting
+- object to the proposal without a meeting

-- specify a reasonable time for creditors' replies to be received by the administrator.
+- specify a reasonable time for the administrator to receive creditor replies.

-To vote on the proposal, a creditor must lodge details of their debt or claim with the administrator and complete the voting documents provided by the administrator.
+To vote on the proposal, you must lodge details of your debt or claim with the administrator and complete the provided voting documents.

-Creditors can vote ‘yes’ or ‘no’ on the proposal and/or object to the proposal being resolved without a creditors’ meeting.
-You should return your response to the administrator within the time specified in the notice, which must be at least 15 business days after the notice is given to creditors.
+You can vote ‘yes’ or ‘no’ on the proposal and/or object to the proposal without a creditors’ meeting.
+You should return your response to the administrator within the time specified in the notice, which must be at least 15 business days after notice is given to creditors.

-A resolution is passed if the majority of creditors in number and value who responded to the notice voted ‘yes’ and if not more than 25% in value of the creditors who responded objected to the proposal being resolved without a creditors’ meeting.
+A resolution is passed if the majority of creditors in number and value who responded to the notice voted ‘yes’ and if 25% or less in value of the creditors who responded objected to the proposal being resolved without a creditors’ meeting.

-The administrator should provide creditors enough information to allow them to make an informed decision about the proposal.
-A creditor should contact the administrator to obtain further information if they think it necessary for them to make a decision.
+The administrator should provide enough information to allow creditors to make an informed decision.
+Contact the administrator if you need further information to help you decide.

 The administrator must lodge with ASIC a statement about the outcome of the proposal.
-A copy of the outcome of the proposal may be obtained by searching the ASIC registers and paying the relevant fee.
+A copy of the outcome of the proposal may be obtained by searching ASIC Connect for a fee.